Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/How-to-update.md

 ![image](https://user-images.githubusercontent.com/26418143/174670914-ff9e0778-2570-4cca-9e6a-2004158d04ec.png)

-5) Wait for installation to complete - Manual users you will be downloading around 60 new mods.
+5) Wait for installation to complete - Manual Install users you will be clicking download again for the additional mods.

 6) Open your launcher and click launch.

 ---

-## After updating to 1.1.3 (onwards)
+## Issues after a Update

+### My Game Crashes/Doesnt start.

+1. Make sure any 3rd party antivirus is turned off.
+1. Delete **everything** from the Game files folder with the exception to Downloads.
+1. Re-do The Update process.
+1. Check the game starts

+---

+### Its telling me SKSE cant be downloaded

+You are trying to reinstall Wildlander 1.0 from the .wabbajack file.
+Please Delete the .wabbajack file, run Wabbajack Installer.exe and download the latest from the gallery.

+---

+### Help!
+My face is missing.

 If you load into the game after updating and your face is missing, please